 Each elementary after-school program in Immokalee is slightly different.
-While important framework maintaining components, The Immokalee Foundation allows each school to address the needs of its school as well as the students' needs.
+While maintaining important framework components, The Immokalee Foundation allows each school to address the needs of its school as well as the students' needs.
 What remains the same is the quality of the program, teachers, and wonderful outcomes.